What are Cookies?

 - an expiration date, which determines how long the cookie will remain active in your browser before being automatically deleted.

 Each web browser has its own way of managing cookies.
 You can block or remove cookies yourself by altering the settings of your browser to block cookies or to send a warning notice before a cookie is stored on your computer.
-These changes will apply to all websites that you visit (unless you choose to block cookies from particular sites).
+These changes will apply to all websites that you visit (unless you choose to block cookies from sites).

 You should be aware that any preferences will be lost if you delete cookies.
 If you block cookies completely, many websites will not work properly and some functionality on these websites will not work at all.
 We do not recommend turning cookies off when using our websites for these reasons.